 For my flesh is meat indeed: and my blood is drink indeed.
 He that eats my flesh, and drinks my blood, abides in me, and I in him.
 As the living Father hath sent me, and I live by the Father; so he that eats me, the same also shall live by me.

-In the Eucharist, we Christians (or, at least we Catholics) receive not just bread and wine, but something which is more radically food and drink.
+In the Eucharist, we Catholic Christians receive not just bread and wine, but something which is more radically food and drink.
 Food and drink sustain our bodily lives.
 The body and blood of Christ, however, sustain our eternal lives.
 And it is not an optional extra of Christian observance; an amuse bouche for the cognoscenti, but something fundamental to the Christian life (Jn 6:53):

 “Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.”

 Even in the story of the Nativity, when the newborn Jesus is swaddled and placed in a manger, there is a hint of this future.
 The manger, after all, is the feeding trough of animals.
-Perhaps the symbolism is unpalatable — a human baby placed in the place where cattle grub for food, surrounded by the steaming sweat and dung of domestic animals — but that is the incarnation.
-In the incarnation, God becomes one of us, and chooses to share the bodily reality of our existence, among all its filth, even as far as death — a death that would be endured in another arena of sweat, blood and tears.
+Perhaps the symbolism is unpalatable: a human baby placed in the place where cattle grub for food, surrounded by the steaming sweat and dung of domestic animals.
+But that is a good image of the incarnation.
+In the incarnation, God becomes one of us, and chooses to share the bodily reality of our existence, even its filth, and even as far as death — a death that would be endured in another arena of sweat, blood and tears.